 The Big Read « Slow Burning in Chinese Indonesia: The History of the Tionghoa

-Guest writer/photographer David Frank examines the Tionghoa - the most influential and most persecuted minority in Indonesia's history.
+Guest writer/photographer David Franck examines the plight of the 'Tionghoa', or the Chinese-Indonesians - the most influential and most persecuted minority in Indonesia's history.

 ANDREAS WAS SCARED, very scared.
 It's not every day that an electrical engineer is invited to shoot people.